 1. You have a new or expensive vehicle

-If you have an older car, it may not be worth your while to invest in comprehensive insurance.
+If you have an older car, it may not be worth your while to buy comprehensive insurance.
 A comprehensive claim pays out at fair market value.
-This means that you will be reimbursed for your car after it's damaged or destroyed based on what it is currently worth, not what you paid for it out of the lot.
+This means that you will be reimbursed for your car after it's damaged or destroyed based on what it is currently worth, not what you paid for it.

-On the other hand, if your vehicle is only a few years old, the value is still high.
-If it’s damaged in an accident, the cost of repairs and replacing damaged parts will be expensive.
-Therefore, it would be worth it to have insurance that can cover the costs rather than paying out of pocket.
+On the other hand, if your vehicle is only a few years old, its value should still be high.
+If a covered peril damages it, the cost of repairs and replacing damaged parts can be expensive.
+Therefore, it would be worth it to have insurance that covers those costs rather than paying out of pocket.

 2. You live in a high-crime area

-If you live in a high-crime area, comprehensive insurance may be a good idea.
-If your neighborhood has a high risk of theft or vandalism, your car insurance rates may already be higher, so you probably wouldn’t want to have to pay for a new car or repair damages out of pocket.
+Comprehensive insurance also may be a good idea if you live in a high-crime area.
+If your neighborhood sees a lot of theft or vandalism, your car insurance rates may already be higher, so you probably wouldn't want to have to pay for a new car or repair damages out of pocket.

 3. You live in a city where extreme weather is common